-For a product that hailed itself as a better or safer alternative to smoking, it seems pretty dangerous to us.
+It seems pretty dangerous to us for a product that hailed itself as a better or safer alternative to smoking.

-Mezrano Law Firm has always fought on behalf of the ill and injured in Alabama, going up against the big corporations and companies that put their profit ahead of their customers.
+Mezrano Law Firm has always fought for the ill and injured in Alabama, going up against the big corporations and companies that put their profit ahead of their customers.
 Product liability claims can be very complex, and you will need an attorney to help you as you make your claim for damages.

-The first thing we will do is listen to your story, and investigate what happened to you or your loved one.
-We’ll work with your doctors to ensure you get the care you need.
+We will first listen to your story and investigate what happened to you or your loved one.
+We’ll work with your doctors to ensure you get the necessary care.
 We’ll use your medical records to show the true extent of your injuries, to convince a jury that you deserve damages for: